Today marks the 20th anniversary of the Good Friday Agreement, a hugely historical agreement in Ireland’s history.

 Phillip Lynch”

 We can’t believe it’s been 20 years already!
 A lot has changed in Ireland since then.
-Lensmen are proud to have a little piece of Irish history on our wall.
+Lensmen are proud to have a little Irish history on our wall.